CSWA Region 2 Third-Party Program

 Developed to comply with the California Regional Water Quality Control Board, San Francisco Bay Region (Region 2), General Waste Discharge Requirements for Vineyard Properties in the Napa River and Sonoma Creek Watersheds (Order No. R2-2017-0033).

 Vineyard properties in Napa County and the Sonoma Creek watershed with five or more acres planted to winegrapes are required to comply with a new water quality control permit, which was adopted in July 2017.
+There is a map that shows which parcels need to comply on the Water Board site.

 The Regional Water Board approved Third-Party Programs to assist growers in complying with the new permit.
 The approved Third-Party Programs include the California Sustainable Winegrowing Alliance (CSWA) Region 2 Third-Party Program, the Sonoma and Napa Resource Conservation Districts (RCD) LandSmart program and the California Land Stewardship Institute’s Fish Friendly Farming program.
 All Third-Party Programs will work with growers to help them meet the permit requirements to develop and verify a Farm Plan.
 Working with Third-Party Programs can reduce the fees growers pay to the Regional Board, lower the amount of monitoring and paperwork required, and provide helpful guidance through the compliance process.
 Growers already involved in any of these programs will be able to more easily comply with the permit requirements.
 However, it is important to note that current participation in one of these programs does not automatically equate to compliance with the permit.
 Please contact the relevant organization to understand what additional steps are needed.